- Email Online

 - IT Security

-MyAccess is an authentication service used for many on-line systems and services available to UCSF students including the student portal, the financial aid portal, the Collaborative Learning Environment (Moodle), wireless Internet access, and the Virtual Private Network (VPN).
+MyAccess is an authentication service used for many online systems and services including the student portal, the financial aid portal, the Collaborative Learning Environment (Moodle), wireless Internet access, and the Virtual Private Network (VPN).

 To log in to MyAccess, use the same user ID and password as you use for e-mail.

 Many campus electronic resources, such as library databases and site-licensed software, are restricted to use by members of the UCSF community.
 VPN provides secure remote access to the UCSF network.